-Like all medicines, this medicine can cause side effects, although not everybody gets them.
+Like all medicines Fluoxetine Capsules can cause side effects, although not everyone gets

-- If you have thoughts of harming or killing yourself at any time, contact your doctor or go to a hospital straight away (see Section 2). - If you get a rash or allergic reaction such as itching, swollen lips/tongue or wheezing/shortness of breath, stop taking the capsules straight away and tell your doctor immediately. - If you feel restless and cannot sit or stand still, you may have akathisia (feeling of "inner restlessness", a constant urge to be moving); increasing your dose of Fluoxetine capsules may make you feel worse.
+- If you have thoughts of harming or killing yourself at any time, contact your doctor or go to a hospital straight away (see Section 2). - If you get a rash or allergic reaction such as itching, swollen lips/tongue or wheezing/ shortness of breath, stop taking the capsules straight away and tell your doctor immediately. - If you feel restless and cannot sit or stand still, you may have akathisia; increasing your dose of Fluoxetine may make you feel worse.
 If you feel like this, contact your doctor. - Tell your doctor immediately if your skin starts to turn red or you develop a varied skin reaction or your skin starts to blister or peel.
 This is very rare.

-The most frequent sides effects (very common side effects that may affect more than 1 user in 10) are sleep problems, headache, diarrhoea, feeling sick (nausea) and tiredness.
+The most frequent sides effects (very common side effects that may affect more than 1 user in 10) are insomnia, headache, diarrhoea, feeling sick (nausea) and fatigue.